 Screening is the use of a walk-through or hand-held metal detector (arch or wand) to scan all pupils for weapons before they enter the school premises.
 Screening is not used at York High School.

 Confiscation of items:

-- a) Prohibited or illegal items will be confiscated and reported to the police and Children's Social Care as appropriate. - b) Alcohol, tobacco and fireworks will be disposed of. - c) Items banned under school rules:
+a) Prohibited or illegal items will be confiscated and reported to the police and Children's Social Care as appropriate.

+b) Alcohol, tobacco, E-cigarettes / vapes and fireworks will be disposed of.